St Andrew's College, Dublin: Accreditations

 Since 1984, St Andrew's is the only school in Ireland fully accredited by both the European Council of International Schools and the New England Association of Schools and Colleges.

 International Baccalaureate

 St Andrew's is one of three schools in Ireland to offer the International Baccalaureate (IB) Diploma Programme.
 A small number (usually around 70) of the school's students are in the IB programme.

 Model United Nations

 St Andrew's organises St Andrew's Model United Nations (SAIMUN).
 It is run over the first week in Easter in the Royal Marine Hotel in Dun Laoghaire.

 Sport

-The school's sports facilities consist of two hockey pitches, one rugby pitche, two hard tennis courts, 8 lawn tennis courts, an outdoor basketball court, an indoor sports hall and a fitness centre.
+The school's sports facilities consist of two hockey pitches, one rugby pitch, two hard tennis courts, 8 lawn tennis courts, an outdoor basketball court, an indoor sports hall and a fitness centre.
 The major winter sports are rugby, basketball and hockey; the major summer sports are tennis, athletics and cricket along with an inter year annual football competition which runs through the summer term.

+St. Andrew's College won the Leinster Schools Rugby Senior Cup in 1906, 1911,1921-22.

+They also have had immense success in the All Ireland Schoolboys' Hockey Championship, having won the tournament 7 times, most recently in 2017.